zarasmagla/node-DeepResearch/README.md

 # DeepResearch

 Keep searching, reading webpages, reasoning until an answer is found (or the token budget is exceeded).
+Useful for deeply investigating a query.

 ```mermaid
 ---